 In 2018, more than 2.6 million immigrants, including 314,000 refugees, were employed as healthcare workers, with 1.5 million of them working as doctors, registered nurses, and pharmacists.
 While immigrants represent 17 percent of the overall U.S. civilian workforce, they account for 28 percent of physicians.
 Furthermore, almost 23,000 H-1B physicians worked in underserved communities between 2021 and 2024, underscoring their importance in the American health care system.

 The ACR’s Legislative Action Center allows you to contact your members of Congress with just a few clicks.
-Take a moment to send your letter today!
+Take a moment to send your letter today and urge your lawmakers to co-sponsor this crucial legislation!